2004 Serbian local elections: Doljevac

 Ljubić later switched his affiliation at the republican level to New Serbia.
-He was also the leader of a local group called "Movement for the South," which worked in alignment with the aforementioned parties.
+He was also the leader of a local group called "Movement for the South," which worked in alignment both the Strength of Serbia Movement and New Serbia at different times.
 There was an effort to initiate a recall vote against Ljubić in 2005, although it is not clear from online reports if the initiative made it to a vote.

 Results of the election for the Municipal Assembly of Doljevac:

 Subsequent elections were held in Doljevac on 1 October 2006 to elect members of the municipal assembly.
 The results do not appear to be available online.
-Goran Ljubić's status as mayor was not affected, and the next local assembly elections after this took place as part of the regular cycle in 2008.
+Goran Ljubić's status as mayor was not affected, and the next subsequent assembly elections took place as part of the regular cycle in 2008.